Kraftbit/nova-tinymce5-editor/README.md

 Now you have nova-tinymce5-editor.php file in your config folder.
 Edit TinyMCE options and toolbar here.

-Add your TinyMCE cloud API key her or to you .env file like this:
+Add your TinyMCE cloud API key here or to your .env file like this:

 ```bash
 TINYMCE_API_KEY=your-key-here